Diamond Sunrise

 • Active governance council member with voting rights on all matters

-• Oversees a division of the order
+• Oversees a division of the Order (e.g., curriculum, ceremonial integrity, external relations, practice standards, ethics)

 • Can propose constitutional amendments